HIP: Hessian Interatomic Potentials without derivatives: HIP Hessian Prediction

 \subsection{Loss function design}

 To learn the Hessians, one can use standard loss functions like mean absolute error (MAE) or mean squared error (MSE) between predicted and actual Hessian elements:

 However, we are often mainly interested in the smallest eigenvalues and the corresponding eigenvectors \citep{RSRFO1998a, cerjanFindingTransitionStates1981}.
-For this reason, we design a loss function to emphasize this subspace of the eigen-decomposition. \\ Let $\mathbf{V} = [\mathbf{v}_1,\mathbf{v}_2,...,\mathbf{v}_{3N}]$ be the matrix with columns made from eigenvectors of the ground truth Hessian $\mathbf{H}$, and $\mathbf{\Lambda}$ the corresponding matrix with eigenvalues on the diagonal and zeros everywhere else.
+For this reason, we use a loss function that emphasize the relevant subspace of Hessian.
+This loss function is similar to \cite{li2025enhancing}, which uses it to emphasize the subspace up to the Lowest Unoccupied Molecular Orbital (LUMO) in Fock matrix prediction.
+Let $\mathbf{V} = [\mathbf{v}_1,\mathbf{v}_2,...,\mathbf{v}_{3N}]$ be the matrix with columns made from eigenvectors of the ground truth Hessian $\mathbf{H}$, and $\mathbf{\Lambda}$ the corresponding matrix with eigenvalues on the diagonal and zeros everywhere else.
 Further denote $\mathbf{V}_{[:,:k]}$ and $\mathbf{V}_{[:,k:]}$ the matrices sliced to contain all columns up to/starting from the $k^{th}$ one.
 We can then define a subspace loss by

 If $\mathbf{H}^\text{pred} = \mathbf{H}$ we have $\mathbf{V}^\top \mathbf{H}^\text{pred}\mathbf{V} = \mathbf{\Lambda}$, and the loss has therefore the correct minimum.
 Using $\mathcal{L}=\mathcal{L}_\text{MAE/MSE}+\alpha\mathcal{L}_\text{sub}$ lets us emphasize the subspace corresponding to the $k$ lowest eigenvectors and eigenvalues.
-Since the Hessian has six redundant degrees of freedom with eigenvalues close to zero, we need to set $k>6$.
+Since the Hessian always has six redundant degrees of freedom with eigenvalues close to zero, we need to set $k>6$.
 In practice, we use $k=8$.
 As we will show in \ref{sec:lossablation}, predicting Hessians with HIP using any loss function significantly outperforms AD Hessians.
 MAE combined with the subspace loss in \eqref{eq:eigenloss} further improves results in transition state search and extrema classification with frequency analysis by a small margin, which is why we use them in the experiment of the main text.
 For details and ablations of the choice of loss function see \ref{sec:lossablation}.